 Direct Credits or Direct Deposits are amounts deposited directly by someone into an account of the company.
-The payer rather than the payee in this case initiate the deposit.
+The payer rather than the payee in this case initiates the deposit.
 Direct Credits are useful where regular receipts are expected from known parties (such as rent, interest on investment, royalties, etc) who can deposit the money without the involvement of the payee.
 The deposit may be made through cash, cheque or a fund transfer.

 Bank records the amount received as soon as the transfer through direct credit is made but the business entity records the amount when it receives intimation by the bank through bank statement or otherwise.
 Therefore, the balance as per bank statement may be higher than the balance as per cash book due to direct credits not yet accounted for by the entity.
 The difference needs to be eliminated by adjusting the cash book of the company before the preparation a bank reconciliation.